alexandros44/Docker-Apache-Symfone-MySql/README.md

 #### Vendor Volumes

 In the php-service we have a volume called vendor.
+You can find more about docker volumes [here](https://docs.docker.com/storage/volumes/):

 #### Add Database